 Wow, thanks Jude.
 I love how last night you weren’t wearing glasses, and today you are.
 It really adds to your mystique.
 Last night you were a bad boy, but this morning you’re this nice guy.
 But not in a Jack Black, you can make me laugh, but you’ll never bring me to orgasm kind of way.
 It’s refreshing.

 Jeez Jude, way to give it all away in one blog post.
 But I don’t have to go to work right away…I’m willing to roll with this.
 But the truth is, I’m married, and I’ve already promised my celebrity cheat card to George Clooney.

 So…where do we go from here?

 None of this makes any sense.
-I should of been at work an hour ago and you look so cute in a collared shirt and sweater combo, and this blog shouldn’t even be happening.
+I should have been at work an hour ago and this blog shouldn’t even be happening.
+How is my morning coffee suddenly paired you in this adorable shirt and sweater combo amid this delightful romantic comedy?
 But here we are, just a woman and a fictional character falling in love on a miserable winter’s day.

 Ah well, whatever keeps you off the roads.